kubedb/docs/docs/guides/redis/monitoring/grafana-dashboard.md

 | `redis_summary_dashboard.json` | KubeDB / Redis / Summary |
 | `redis_pod_dashboard.json` | KubeDB / Redis / Pod |
 | `redis_shards_dashboard.json` | KubeDB / Redis / Shard |

-> The Shard dashboard is relevant for Redis Cluster mode (`spec.mode: Cluster`); its panels stay empty for a standalone (non-cluster) Redis instance like the one deployed in the prerequisite tutorial.

 **Import steps (repeat for each file you need):**